Duke in London-Drama

 PROGRAM FACULTY & STAFF

 Leadership of the program will rotate between professors Sarah Beckwith, Bradley Rogers, and Jeff Storer.
-The program faculty director(s) can assist with questions related to program academics, admissions, on-site needs, etc. For all other inquiries, please contact the Global Education Office.
+The program faculty director(s) can assist with questions related to program academics, admissions, on-site needs, etc. The faculty director for 2018 is Bradley Rogers.
+For all other inquiries, please contact the GEO representative listed.

 Deadline: February 1, 2018